Advanced Diploma of Ministry

 Learning Outcomes

-9. Demonstrate a capacity for reflection and learning to sustain personal and professional development in Christian life and ministry
+1. Demonstrate autonomy in ministry learning and reflection to sustain personal and professional development in Christian life and ministry.

 Course Rules